Kobazco/Miitopia-Code-Edits/README.md

-# exlaunch
+# extendmii
-A framework for injecting C/C++ code into Nintendo Switch applications/applet/sysmodules.
+Code edits for Miitopia made by Kobazco, includes extendmii by Shadow

 # Note
-This project is a work in progress.
-If you have issues, reach out to Shadów#1337 on Discord.
+This project is a work in progress, and research.
+I am not liable for stuff that happens.

 # Credit
 - Atmosphère: A great reference and guide.